-Economics - (1/2 credit)
+Economics - (1/2 credit) Prerequisite: None

 Economics with Emphasis on the Free Enterprise System and Its Benefits emphasizes the American free enterprise system, government in the American economic system, American economic system and international economic relations, consumer economics, and social studies attitudes, values, and skills for citizenship.
+Economics is typically paired US Government with for a full credit.